 I think I’ve started to enjoy being awake more than being asleep for the first time in my life.
-I’m not one hundred percent sure but I’ll take this ambiguity over the certainty that I’d prefer to spend my time unconscious under a duvet – although I’m still fiercely bitter that intrusive thoughts and the knock-on effects destroyed my lust for life, and crushed all my experiences in it.
+I’m not one hundred percent sure but I’ll take this ambiguity over the certainty that I’d prefer to spend my time unconscious under a duvet – unfortunately I’m still fiercely bitter that intrusive thoughts and the knock-on effects destroyed my lust for life, crushing all my experiences in it.
 I remind myself how OCD is misrepresented in the media and shake a fist to the sky.
 Depression and anxiety too.
 No doubt every aspect of mental health.
 I wish certain people could have seen me standing at the edge of that black void.

 It’s still there, with three stooped figures sitting on the verge of that empty pit, inviting me to join them with ill-fated, twitching gestures.
 These days I smile at their pathetic attempts to draw me in – like three bloated sirens tempting sailors into the swirling currents with nothing but their toothy grins.
 My waking hours are still difficult.
 But manageable.

 Again, we drew the car to a halt, watching the dog pin the deer to the ground by its throat.
 It was a savage moment, and if I ever needed reminding of the brutality of life, this would do it.
-Little One blasted the car horn, the startled dog ceasing it’s assault long enough for the apologetic owner to catch up, puffing and panting, and drag the canine, jaws salivating, from the doomed animal.
+Little One blasted the car horn, the startled dog ceasing its assault long enough for the apologetic owner to catch up, puffing and panting, and drag the canine, jaws salivating, from the doomed animal.
 I went away thinking about how lucky I was that I wasn’t that deer.
 The blessing soon replaced with a profound sadness that an animal had been mauled close to death in front of me.

 Is life worth this misery?